jheuer22/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-We are attempting to predict when is the best time to launch a Kickstarter campaign for a play and how much the goal should be for the campaign based on data from the outcomes of a variety of Kickstarter Campaigns pulled from the last couple years.
+In this analysis are attempting to predict when is the best time to launch a Kickstarter campaign for a play and how much the goal should be for the campaign.
+This reccomendation is based on data on outcomes for a variety of Kickstarter Campaigns over the last couple years.

 ## Analysis and Challenges
+In this analysis,

 ### Analysis of Outcomes Based on Launch Date